NeonAmigo/TSB/README.md

-# TSB
+# TSB (Telegram Support Bot)
-# The bot is intended for technical support
+# The bot is intended for technical support for Telegram.
-of your channel or chat in the Telegram.
 It will help you quickly get information about a problem or suggestion from users.

 # Instructions for use: